pytorch/torchrec/docs/source/high-level-arch.rst

    -  Divide the model into segments and distribute them across GPUs
    -  Each segment processes data independently
-   -  Suitable for lage models that don't fit on a single GPU
+   -  Suitable for large models that don't fit on a single GPU

 -  **Data Parallel**